EidolonHost/space-personal/README.md

 ## Troubleshooting

-0. Celery didn't start
+1.Celery didn't start

  This is a known issue, you may need to run `export C_FORCE_ROOT="true"` as root before Celery will start.
 You can manually start Celery if it fails using `./srv/space/celery`.

-2. I see command gunicorn was not found
+2.I see command `gunicorn was not found`

  This means pip failed to install stuff, first make sure the `pip` command works.
 If it doesn't, install python-pip using yum `yum install python-pip` or easy_install `easy_install pip`.
 After pip is installed, install the requirements `pip -r /srv/space/requirements.txt`.

-3. Experiencing general weirdness, things not installing, etc.
+3.Experiencing general weirdness, things not installing, etc.

  Other strangeness is usually attributed to not running Space as `root`, make sure you are using the root user when installing Space, starting/stopping space, etc.

-4. DHCPD failed to start
+4.DHCPD failed to start

  This is expected (sort of).
 You should see DHCPD start normally after you add an IP range.
 If that doesn't happen, `dnsmasq` is likely running on that port.
 Kill it with `pkill dnsmasq` and then try `service dhcpd start`.

-5. I'm seeing errors when I try to make a Linode/Droplet, or nothing is happening at all You probably forgot to input your API key, do that on `/settings`.
+5.I'm seeing errors when I try to make a Linode/Droplet, or nothing is happening at all

+ You probably forgot to input your API key, do that on `/settings`.

-6. Other stuff
+6.Other stuff

  Space is new and I don't have a ton of people to test it, so there are **certainly** problems I'm not aware of.
 If you encounter one, please open an issue and I'll take a look.

 ---